 Only ONE time over the course for horse and rider combination.
 Judged on horse and rider's suitability to execute a trail course.
 Danish judging.
 One premium allowed per exhibitor.
+No premium paid on Lot 4.

 - 1 Exhibitor Grades 3-5 Walk/Trot

 - 2 Exhibitor Grades 6-8

 - 3 Exhibitor Grades 9-13

 - 4 Gymkhana Trail, Grades 3-13, Walk/Trot No Premium.
 Gymkhana tack acceptable.

-5 Horseless Horse Exhibitor, Grades 3-13, Walk/Trot
+- 5 Horseless Horse Exhibitor, Grades 3-13, Walk/Trot